Masters Program Preparation and Prerequisites

 All Fletcher students must have proven English language proficiency.
 Applicants must have a strong familiarity with a second language.
 Students must pass a proficiency exam in a second language before graduation from Fletcher.
 English is considered the second language for students whose first language is not English.
 Since the Fletcher course load is demanding and does not leave much time for language study, students need to have a solid foundation in a foreign language before enrolling.

 For MALD and Ph.D. candidates, we strongly encourage microeconomics and macroeconomics prior to enrollment.
 Prior exposure to quantitative coursework is useful, but not required, for LL.M. and MA/GMAP candidates if they intend to pursue quantitative courses while at Fletcher.
+GMAP students are not required to have prior exposure to quantitative coursework.
 MIB students must be able to thrive in a rigorous academic environment that includes substantial quantitative coursework.
 This capacity can be demonstrated in several ways: an undergraduate academic record that shows success in quantitative coursework such as macroeconomics, microeconomics, calculus, statistics and/or econometrics; a strong quantitative GMAT or GRE score; or full-time work experience with significant and demonstrable quantitative responsibilities.

 International experience is not required, but it is strongly recommended.
 There is no rigid requirement as to length or nature of international experience, but students should have a demonstrated interest in the international environment.
 For some students, this could mean experience living and/or working abroad.
 For others, a working or research environment where international issues are the focus could be sufficient.
 The nature of each applicant’s international experience is assessed in the context of his or her individual application and professional goals.
 International experience includes time spent living, studying, working, volunteering or traveling outside of the applicant’s home country.